 - Damage to kidney function from contrast dye

-- Your kidneys help remove iodine from the body.
+Your kidneys help remove IV dye from the body.
 You may need extra fluids after the test to help flush the iodine out of your body if you have kidney disease or diabetes.